Skip to content

 United vs Spirit 2026

-Spirit ceased operations on May 2, 2026 and is now in Chapter 7 liquidation, so United is the only flyable option here.
-We kept the fare, on-time, and bag-fee comparison for reference and for travelers weighing alternatives.
+Spirit ceased operations May 2, 2026 (Chapter 7), so United is the only flyable option here.
+Fare, on-time, and bag-fee comparison kept for reference.

 Quick verdict